mickelson/attract/Layouts.md

 Plug-ins are similar to layouts in that they consist of at least one squirrel script file and a collection of related resources.
 Plug-ins are stored in the "plugins" subdirectory of the Attract-Mode config directory.
-Plug-ins can be a single ".nut" file stored in this subdirectory or they can also have their own separate subdirectory (in which case the script itself needs to be in a file called `plugin.nut`).
+Plug-ins can be a single ".nut" file stored in this subdirectory.
+They can also have their own separate subdirectory or .zip file (in which case the script itself needs to be in a file called `plugin.nut`).

 <a name="squirrel" />